 World Down Syndrome Day

-Down syndrome awareness has been celebrated on March 21 in several countries by various Down syndrome organizations.
+Down syndrome awareness has been celebrated on March 21 around the world by various Down syndrome organizations.
 March 21 (3/21) is a representation or a symbol of the genetic make-up of Down syndrome – three copies of chromosome 21 instead of two.

 The idea of a World Down Syndrome Day began when Dr. Balbir Singh in Singapore publically called for a day in which people with Down syndrome would be celebrated and advocated.
 Soon thereafter, Stylianos E. Antonarakis, a renowned scientist and Down syndrome researcher, formally proposed March 21 as World Down Syndrome Day to Down Syndrome International.
 With events organized by the Sikh Community, Down Syndrome International, and local community groups, the first World Down Syndrome Day was officially launched in Singapore on March 21, 2006.
 Hundreds of organizations worldwide now celebrate World Down Syndrome Day on March 21 each year.